 Commercial production from Zarghun South commenced in August 2014 under an Interim Gas Sale Arrangement (the "Interim Arrangement").
 The Interim Arrangement was approved by the Working Interest Owners pending installation and commissioning of an Amine Sweetening Unit required for removal of carbon dioxide and hydrogen sulphide from the inlet gas stream.
 The off-specification gas during the interim arrangement was sold at a discount of 30% to the price that would otherwise be applicable to the gas.
-Following full commissioning of the processing facilities in November 2014, the specification gas as stipulated in the GSA is supplied to SSGCL without such discount.
-As of the date of this AIF, the field has produced a volume of approximately 10.88 Bcf of gas.
-The current average field production is approximately 16.30 MMcf/d.
+Following the full commissioning of the processing facilities in November 2014, the specification gas as stipulated in the GSA is supplied to SSGCL without such discount.